agilliott/heygo/README.md

 ### `npm run cypress`

 Launches the cypress test runner for e2e tests.
 For these tests to work, the site must be running in the development mode first using `npm start` in a separate terminal.
+Once loaded, select E2E testing and choose a browser to run the tests in, then in specs, run spec.cy.ts.

 ### `npm run build`